 - Letter of recommendation from a medical school instructor

 - USMLE Step 1 score report if available

-- Short personal statement (no more than one page double spaced) regarding why you want to come to Moran for this rotation and a statement indicating your commitment to increasing opportunities for those who are underrepresented in medicine.
+- Short personal statement (no more than one page, double-spaced; 400-600 words) regarding why you want to come to Moran Eye Center for this rotation and indicating your commitment to increasing opportunities for those who are underrepresented in medicine.